 What to expect

-- You'll spend most of your time working from client offices.
-This will mean regular travel and periods spent away from home.
-Depending on your employer you may also travel internationally.
-It is possible to work with clients virtually, but regular travel to client sites is still preferred.
+• You'll spend most of your time working from client offices, which means regular travel and time away from home.
+Depending on your employer, you may also travel internationally.
+While some work can be carried out virtually, regular in-person site visits are still preferred.

-- Opportunities are available across the UK and you can expect variety and challenge, as you'll be working with a range of businesses and industries on different audit projects.
+• Opportunities are available across the UK, and you can expect variety and challenge, as you'll be working with a diverse range of businesses and industries.

 Qualifications

-Employers are increasingly seeking to diversify the intake on their programmes and are encouraging graduates of all degree subjects to apply.
+Employers are increasingly seeking to diversify the intake on their programmes and welcome applications from graduates of all disciplines.

-You will then need to obtain a practicing certificate and chartered accountancy qualification awarded by one of the following professional bodies:
+You'll also need to obtain a practicing certificate and chartered accountancy qualification awarded from one of the following professional bodies:

-Your qualification is usually funded and supported by your employer as part of a graduate training programme.
+Employers typically fund and support this qualification as part of a graduate training programme.
 There are some differences in the qualifications offered by the different professional bodies.
 Usually, your employer will decide which professional body you'll study with, although some smaller firms may allow you to choose.

-Your qualification will enable you to work in all areas of accountancy practice, but some of the professional bodies also offer specialist audit qualifications which you could do in addition.
+This qualification will enable you to work in all areas of accountancy practice, and some bodies also offer specialist audit qualifications, which you could complete in addition.

 Skills